"Influencers have always been a factor. Not a new invention."

 Old marketing wisdom, new term.
 Influencers have always been a factor.
 Not a new invention.

-4. what is your private TV consumption pattern?
+4. what does your private TV consumption behavior look like?

-My remote is collecting some dust due to little use.
+My remote control collects a bit of dust due to little use.

 5. if you had not become an advertiser - what then?

 Maybe magazine salesman?
-He comes just after the advertiser in the job image ranking, but still ahead of the second-hand dealer.
+In terms of occupational image, he comes just behind the advertiser, but still ahead of the second-hand dealer.

 6. what do you see as the biggest challenge for advertising at the moment?

-The fact that controllers and other number crunchers on the customer side are definitely gaining the upper hand, who believe that any effect that cannot be immediately quantified is money wasted.
+The fact that controllers and other number crunchers on the customer side are definitely gaining the upper hand, who believe that any impact that cannot be quantified immediately is money wasted.